 - Specifying the required model

 - Data collection (Quality data)

 - Error margin calculation

-Another problem learners encounter or build wrong perception at beginning of learning stage is type of regressions.
+Another problem learners encounter or build the wrong perception at the beginning of learning stage is a type of regressions.
 Often learners struggle to differentiate between the only regression method and the most useful or popular recession algorithms for predictive modelling.
 Linear and logistic regressions are first and most widely used though.
-For this post we will limit to 2 most commonly used and 5 less commonly used regressions as below
+For this post, we will limit to 2 most commonly used and 5 less commonly used regressions as below

-- Temperature of the day or in an hour
+- The temperature of the day or in an hour

 - Likely housing prices in an area